The ATS Rejection Myth

 Conclusion: The Real Story Behind ATS

-Focus on clarity, relevance, and strong personalization to increase your chances of getting noticed by real humans — not robots.
+Focusing on clarity, relevance, personalization, and measurable impact increases your chances of getting noticed by real humans — not just machines.